-- (a) An Aged show must have a minimum of \$2,000 in added money. - (b) Level 2 Non Pro may not exceed the added money in the Level 4 Non Pro or Level 3 Non Pro in Category 2 or Category 6 classes. - (4) It is recommended that show management submit complete Terms & Conditions with the show approval form. - (5) For 3-year-olds only: If a Cat.
+- (a) An Aged show must have a minimum of \$2,000 in added money. - (b) Level 2 Non Pro may not exceed the added money in the Level 4 Non Pro or Level 3 Non Pro in Category 2 or Category 6 classes. - (4) It is recommended that show management submit complete Terms & Conditions with the show approval form.
+If not submitted with the approval form, Terms & Conditions must be submitted with results for the event to be considered as completely submitted and to avoid late fines. - (5) For 3-year-olds only: If a Cat.
 2 or 6 aged event offers \$5,000 or less total added money in open divisions, and \$5,000 or less total added money in non pro divisions, the conditions may allow riders to compete one-handed in the bridle, two-handed in the bridle, two-handed in the snaffle bit or hackamore, or any combination thereof.
 If the added money exceeds this level, horses only may be shown one-handed in the bridle, two-handed in the snaffle bit or hackamore, or any combination thereof.

 (6) Show management may use the Single Purse Structure for an aged show. - (a) Eligibility.
 Any level rider can enter the class.
 Eligibility only serves to determine the payout tier(s) in which a rider can earn a paycheck.
 (This is not a system with separate classes running concurrently and paying separate purses.
 It is one class with one purse, one entry fee and includes riders of all levels.)
 A rider's eligibility is determined by the lowest level in which they are eligible to compete.
-(Example: A rider who is eligible to compete in levels 4, 3, and 2 is describe as a level 2 rider.) - (b) Payout.
+(Example: A rider who is eligible to compete in levels 4, 3, and 2 is describe as a level 2 rider.)

+(b) Payout.
 Using the tier calculation formula, four tiers of payouts are created within the complete placing of the class for all entries.
 A rider's eligibility determines the tier in which he/she is eligible to win a paycheck.
 Any level rider can win the class, or place in a tier above his/her ranking.
 Rider's are eliminated from the placings (or tiers) if they place lower than their eligibility tier.
 In other words, a rider cannot win money in a tier below his/her level of eligibility.
 As shown below, level 4 riders will need to place in the top of the class in order to get a check.
 Level 1 riders will be eligible for any of the pay spots.